Akihiko Tanaka

-Akihiko Tanaka (田中 明彦, Tanaka Akihiko) is a Japanese academic specializing in theories of international systems, contemporary international relations in East Asia, Japan-US relations, and Japan-China relations.
-He is also an author, policy adviser, a media commentator, an administrator, and president of the National Graduate Institute for Policy Studies.
+Akihiko Tanaka (田中 明彦, Tanaka Akihiko) is a Japanese international relations scholar who serves as president of the Japan International Cooperation Agency since April 2022.
+He is specializing in theories of international systems, contemporary international relations in East Asia, Japan–United States relations and China–Japan relations.
+He was also the president of the National Graduate Institute for Policy Studies.

-Tanaka was a professor of international politics at The University of Tokyo's Institute for Advanced Studies on Asia from 1990 to 2012 and from 2015 to 2017, and president of the Japan International Cooperation Agency (JICA) from 2012 to 2015.
+Tanaka was a professor of international politics at The University of Tokyo's Institute for Advanced Studies on Asia from 1990 to 2012 and from 2015 to 2017, and served a previous term as president of JICA from 2012 to 2015.
 He served in various advisory panels commissioned by the Japanese government.

 Early life and academic career

-Tanaka was born in Shikishi, Saitama, in August 1954.
+Tanaka was born in Shiki, Saitama, in August 1954.
 He obtained his bachelor's degree in international relations at the University of Tokyo in 1977 and Ph.D. in political science at the Massachusetts Institute of Technology in 1981.
 Soon after his graduation, he joined the Research Institute for Peace and Security (RIPS) as a researcher, and in 1983 he started lecturing at the University of Tokyo.

 Tanaka's academic research has been interdisciplinary, comprising theoretical essays, historical description, and computer programs designed to analyze and predict developments in international politics.

 During his studies at MIT, Tanaka was influenced by professors Lucian Pye and Hayward Alker.
 Combining China studies and computer programs, he produced research on the negotiating process of the Treaty of Peace and Friendship between Japan and China (concluded in 1978), and a computer program named CHINA_WATCHER.
 Underlying the program was a decision-making model that assumed that both the decision-makers' preexisting worldview and precedent for current situation constitute the basis of their decisions.
 Tanaka incorporated findings derived from this program in his PhD dissertation, “Chinese International Conflict Behavior, 1949-1978”.

 Having returned to Japan in 1981, Tanaka joined the Research Institute for Peace and Security (RIPS), where he was mainly in charge of editing an annual report, “Asian Security.”
 Influenced by the work of Professors Inoki Masamichi and Kosaka Masataka, then two of Japan's most prominent scholars of international politics, Tanaka—who had been mostly occupied with theoretical work and computer programming until then—came to acknowledge that analysis of current affairs was an “important area of work for scholars of international politics.”
 In the summer of 1982, as the Textbook Problem came to strain the relations between Japan and China, Tanaka wrote a paper examining the reasons behind China's vocal objection to Japanese textbooks.

 Around the same time, Tanaka had collaborated with Professor Kumon Shumpei in researching the world system as a unit of analysis.
 In their work, they argued that during the 19th and 20th century, three “social games” emerged, developed and declined in the following order: power game, wealth game, and knowledge game.
 Later, Tanaka developed this paper into the book Sekai shisutemu [The World System] (Tokyo: University of Tokyo Press, 1989).